MishalMohamed/News_Weaver/README.md

-# Firebase Studio
+# News Weaver

-This is a NextJS starter in Firebase Studio.
+This is a simple news reading app with rss/xml links support.

 To get started, take a look at src/app/page.tsx.